Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Numerical simulations

-The second model we use in our numerical simulations for perturbed systems is the 1D Transverse-field Ising model with the Hamiltonian given in \cref{eq:ising} in the weak-coupling regime.
-The strength of nearest-neighbor interactions $J$ in this regime is much smaller than that of the external field $h$.
-We set the field strength to $h=1$ in our numerical simulations for this model and take the interaction strength as the perturbation parameter $\alpha = J \ll 1$.
-This choice sets the simulation time in units of $h^{-1}$.
-The numerical results for this model are shown in the bottom panel of \cref{fig:pert}
+\textbf{Ising model with weak coupling.} The third perturbed system we use is the transverse-field Ising model in \cref{eq:ising} in the weak-coupling regime, where the interaction strength~$J$ is much smaller than the transverse field~$h$.
+We set~$h=1$ in our simulations and treat~$J$ as the perturbation parameter ($J=\alpha \ll 1$), so time is measured in units of $1/h$; our simulations correspond to the dimensionless ratio $J/h=\alpha$.